IcaliaLabs/sepomex-form-plugin/README.md

 information.

-SepomexForm brings you easy implementation of form filling using Google Maps Api, by automatically filling fields based on a Google Maps arker, and by placing markers based on form information.
+SepomexForm brings you easy implementation of form filling using Google Maps Api, by automatically filling fields based on a Google Maps marker, and by placing markers based on form information.

 SepomexForm has a second functionality, by using the Sepomex API, it allows fields of your form to be automatically filled when typing more specific information.
 See below for examples and a more thorough explanation.